SBRG/ssbio/README.rst

 Dependencies
 ------------

-See: `Software Installations <https://github.com/SBRG/ssbio/wiki/Software-Installations>`_ for additional programs to install.
+See: `Software Installations`_ for additional programs to install.
 Most of these additional programs are used to predict or calculate properties of proteins.

 Tutorials
 =========

-Check out some Jupyter notebook tutorials at :ref:`protein` and :ref:`gempro`.
+Check out some Jupyter notebook tutorials for a single Protein_ and or for many in a GEM-PRO_ model.

 Citation